 The jetty for the boat excursion to Visovac Monastery and Roški Slap is located upriver from Skradinski Buk, about 500m along the Lozovac shore.
 The jetty for the boat excursion to Krka Monastery is about 500m upriver from Roški Slap, near the trailhead to the Oziđana Pećina Cave.
 There are signs between the jetties so don’t worry, you can’t get lost.

 You can also reach Roški Slap by mountain bike, taking the R1 route through Dubravice, Rupe and Laškovica.
 You can hire mountain bikes in Skradin.
 If you think ‘why not combine both?’ be warned: It is currently not possible to cycle to Roški Slap and then take the boat excursion back (or vice versa).
 So make sure you have enough energy to cycle both ways.
-It’s ~35km return from Skradin (if you return the same way) with ~900m elevation gain.
+It’s approximately 35 kilometres return from Skradin (if you return the same way) with approximately 900m elevation gain.